 Detective Sergeant Trotter skis in to investigate the murder and it is not long before another is committed.
 We are led to believe that each guest could be the guilty party and they all seem to hide dark secrets that somehow interconnect.

 Steven France stands out as the very wacky young student who annoys everyone and injects plenty of humour into the piece, which worked very well.
 A great performance.
 Jan Walters, the only original cast member, gives an excellent portrayal of the difficult and demanding Mrs Boyle; very believable.
-Graham Seed as Major Metcalf is understated and convincing whilst the role of Miss Casewell, performed here by Clare Wilkie, is given added dimension and she really conveys the air of mystery.
+Graham Seed as Major Metcalf is understated and convincing while the rôle of Miss Casewell, performed here by Clare Wilkie, is given added dimension and she really conveys the air of mystery.
 Bruno Langley as Ralston gives a solid performance but Jemma Walker’s Mollie Ralston was a little over melodramatic for me, or was that the direction (Ian Watt-Smith) which was otherwise quite sharp.
 The Paravicini character, portrayed by Karl Howman, was engaging at times but the accent seemed to wander all over Europe and rest in France, even though he was ostensibly Italian.
 And then there’s Thomas Howes’ Sergeant Trotter – spot on.

 The set was perfect, creating just the right feeling for the era and the piece, and was certainly better than the original.

 The first half moved at a good pace and had some good one-liners, in fact much more so than when I saw the original play in London.
 The second part of the play, however, appeared much longer, even though it wasn’t, and there were quite a few heads nodding off around me in the audience.
 But everyone was awake for the great revelation…. after the curtain had come down we, the audience, were sworn to secrecy about the killer’s identity so no spoilers here.